AbelCodes3/JS-Number-Guessing-Game/README.md

 The game is very simple.
 The user must guess the randomly generated number by the application from 1 through 10.

-Everytime the user guesses a number the application will compare it to the randomly generated number and give feedback to the user such as "a little higher", "a little lower", and "Correct".
+Everytime the user guesses a number the application will compare it to the randomly generated number and give feedback to the user such as "A little higher", "A little lower", and "Correct".

 Technologies Used: HTML, JavaScript